tropycal/sample-scripts/README.md

 - The tornados parts do not work because of deprecated pd.read argument, but I submitted a pull request with the fix.

 **Warning**:
 - This last Notebook gets pretty close to Binder's limit of 4GB RAM, so it gets very slow.
-It will be better on your local computer.
+We recommend using Jupyter Notebook locally by using miniconda to create an environment for tropycal+Notebook.
+A YAML file for creating the environment is included in this repo: ***env_tropycal.yml***.